Skip to content

 Where we plug in

-Embedded admin coverage for backlog triage, data hygiene, reporting upkeep, queue ownership, and keeping the org usable day to day.
+Backlog triage, data hygiene, reporting upkeep, queue ownership, user support, and the day-to-day work that keeps the org usable.

 • Backlog cleanup and user support